 - Grate the carrots in a processor or with a coarse grater.
 Keep on a kitchen towel to soak up the excess liquid.
 Keep aside.

 - Soak the raisins in rum, simmer for a while.
-Allow to soak.
+Allow to soak for 1 hour.

-- Toast the almond slivers lightly, sprinkle evenly onto the cake tin.
+- Toast the almond slivers lightly.
+Keep aside.

 - In a bowl whisk the oil, vanilla extract and sugar till airy and smooth.

-- Now add the grated carrots, soaked raisins (along with the rum) and the grated nutmeg.
+- Now add the grated carrots, soaked raisins (along with the rum), half the almond slices and the grated nutmeg.
 Mix thoroughly.

 - Bake for 35-40 minutes or until a skewer inserted into the center comes out clean.